gojek/ziggurat/README.md

 ## Description

 Ziggurat is a framework built to simplify Stream processing on Kafka.
 It can be used to create a full-fledged Clojure app that reads and processes messages from Kafka.
-Ziggurat is built with the intent to abstract out
+Ziggurat is built with the intent to abstract out the following features

 ```
 - reading messages from Kafka
-- retrying failed messages
+- retrying failed messages via RabbitMQ
 - setting up an HTTP server
 ```

-from a clojure application such that a user only needs to pass a function that will be mapped to every message received from Kafka.

 Refer [concepts](doc/CONCEPTS.md) to understand the concepts referred to in this document.